Reproductive Freedom—Absurdity, Atrocity, and Common Ground

 Liberals are able to be such extreme hypocrites without knowing it because for generations they have controlled the media, academia, and government.
 Whereas conservatives and libertarians are confronted and challenged all day, every day; liberals can go all day, every day, without being confronted by any serious challenge.
 Hence, they can get pretty nasty when challenged.
 Come to think of it.
 Liberals don’t sound very liberal at all.
 It seems almost as if conservatives and libertarians are more liberal than liberals.

-Until liberals reject their fallacies, their hate, and their hypocrisy, common ground and mutual respect will elude America.
+Until liberals reject their fallacies, hate, hypocrisy, and arrogance … common ground and mutual respect will elude us.
 The reality is that both pro-choice and pro-life positions can be based on noble and rational values.
 Defending the rights of women is noble, and defending the rights of the little guy is noble (and liberal).
-It all depends on whether you believe the fetus is a person.
-Although a fetus is not a sentient being and is not a part of any society, it is a person in every other respect.
+It all depends on whether you believe the fetus is a person, and although a fetus is not a sentient being and is not a part of any society, it is a person in every other respect.
 Therefore, one can rationally hold either belief.

 Nevertheless, I am not in the middle.
 The middle is no more or less rational than the two main sides.
 It is just a side that should also exist, but which has been extinguished by liberals.